 “Right!” said Alphonse.
 “So look!”
 He pointed to the end of the track, where nine gates waited open.
 “Ten horses, nine gates.
 Think of musical chairs.”

 The gates swung shut behind the first nine horses.
 The tenth horse whinnied and threatened to throw their jockey from the saddle.
 “Son—”

 “Watch,” said Alphonse.
 The tenth jockey dismounted to help some men in leather jackets lead the tenth horse into a big metal box in the center of the track.
 The jockey shut the box’s iron door while the men climbed onto the box to lay hands on an iron crank.
 When they turned the crank, white goo oozed out of the box’s spout into a bucket.
 “Glue!
 The last horse is processed into paste with corporate efficiency, as God intended!”

 Alphonse stopped grinning.
 “What’s the matter, Dad?”

 “Horses are one thing.
 Humans are harder.
 However many horses you have, you need humans on your side.”
 Father Bronson cast his gaze over the empty stadium.
 “If you can’t get the people’s support, you’d might as well be paste yourself.”

 Alphonse misunderstood.
-His father was dismayed with the stands, lacking spectators, befitting such a grotesque scene, but Alphonse kept watching the tenth jockey.
+His father was dismayed with the empty stands, befitting such a grotesque scene, but Alphonse kept watching the tenth jockey.
 “I’ll impress you, Dad.
 I’m sure I will.
 I’ve got a tournament planned.”

 “Yes!
 A whole tournament, where the last in each race will be turned into their…” Alphonse rubbed his chin.
 “Their useful components.”